ENCCS/julia-for-hpda/content/sciml.rst

 and investigate how Machine Learning can be used in combination with classical problems.

+Background on neural networks and scientific machine learning can be found here :download:`download slides </slides/julia_kurs_notes.pdf>`.

 Consider a spherical object moving in a viscous fluid under the influence of a number of forces.
 We will consider this problem in 2 dimensions.